guilhermefarto/ant-colony-optimization/README.md

 Ants can be added to the ACO simulation in two ways:

-* By clicking the left mouse button;
+* By left-clicking the mouse button;
 * By starting a simulation on a map that contains only the anthill and food (thus, 50 ants will be dynamically added to the simulation);

 > This amount of ants can be modified by changing the constant value of the AntColonyOptimization class based on the following `snippet`: